softwarespot/AutoIt-Snippets/README.md

-autoit-snippets
+AutoIt-Snippets
 ===============

-A collection of AutoIt Snippets.
+A collection of AutoIt Snippets for the intrepid AutoIt user.